oceanhackweek/ohw23_proj_SAupwelling/README.md

   - Create a map where we can see the SA moorings locations with a bathymetry background.

 Issue 2:
-•	What is the variability of the Bonney Coast?
+•	What is the variability of the South Australia upwelling?
   - Temperature and salinity anomalies from all moorings.
   - Climatology (I have the example code for that from past year which would go in here to help.)
   - Process the time series to remove seasonality and check for trends (rolling mean, detrending, subtracting climatology, filtering).